mhdSid/Galactic/README.md

 # Cross-Browser Generic Media Player

+## API Description

+Galactic is a light weight Generic JavaScript media library that is strictly based on the HtmlMediaElement implementation.
+It supports HTML5 Audio, `<audio>` element, and video streaming (mp4 & HLS).
+It makes it easier on developers to manage huge playlists, and to create player-like behavior really simple and easy.

+It simply reloads the current media instance when facing any error and also after losing internet connection.

+Very easy to setup in any JavaScript project - straight forward implementation.

 ## Plain old `<audio>` &#128265; | HTML5 Audio 🔊 | `<video>` with HLS Polyfill &#128249;

 A pleasure to give you one smooth experience to work with either audio or video across all web browsers.